jamie6king/gatherx/docs/pages/home.md

 ### Hero Section
 - Welcoming header with "Welcome to GatherX"
-- Descriptive subtext about the platform's purpose
+- Descriptive subtext about the platform's purpose "GatherX the remote event and networking solution, helping people connect all over the world"
-- Primary CTA button for event creation
+- Primary CTA button for event creation [Directs to a login screen when logged out or to the event_creation_page while logged in]

 ### Featured Events Section
 - Displays up to 6 upcoming events